#Emeraldcoasting is vacationing on the best beaches in the world.

 James Lee County Park is another favorite of families.
 The water here is shallow and clear, and there are lots of picnic tables and parking spaces.
 If you get hungry, brush off your feet and head for the Crab Trap restaurant in the parking lot.

-On the Okaloosa Island, you’ll find John Beasley Beach Park where you can snorkel, fish, and even do a little surfing.
-Or, if you’re looking for a spirited game of beach volleyball, head next door to Newman Brackin Beach Park where you can also enjoy the great restaurants, souvenir shops, and more right on the Boardwalk.
+On Okaloosa Island, you’ll find John C. Beasley County Park where you can snorkel, fish, and even do a little surfing.
+Or, if you’re looking for a spirited game of beach volleyball, head next door to Newman C. Brackin Wayside (Boardwalk) County Park where you can also enjoy the great restaurants, souvenir shops, and more right on the Boardwalk.
 You’ll also find a playground for the kids here.

 Use the map below to find your place in the sun.